-On the long road that coffee beans take before they become the fragrant beverage in your cup, coffee roasting is the most important stage.
-Skilled roasting is fully responsible for how the taste and flavor characteristics of coffee beans are manifested.
-Experts claim that there is an exact method that will extract from coffee bean all of their secrets and achieve absolute genuine taste.
+On the long road, coffee beans take before they become the fragrant beverage in your cup, coffee roasting is the most important stage.
+Skilled roasting is fully responsible for how coffee beans’ taste and flavor characteristics are manifested.
+Experts claim that there is an exact method that will extract all of their secrets from coffee beans and achieve genuine taste.
 The art of roasting is achieved by long practice and endless experiments.
-Get the exclusive taste of coffee, based on substantial experience and advice of highly qualified experts in the coffee business.
+Get an exclusive taste of coffee based on substantial experience and advice from highly qualified experts in the coffee business.

 What happens to the grain in the process of roasting:

-- Subjected to a high temperature, the green coffee beans lose moisture and grow in size.
+- Subject to a high temperature, the green coffee beans lose moisture and grow in size.

 - The browning of the beans is caused by sucrose converting to caramel during roasting.